Souhan: Wolves vs. Wild rivalry is no contest

 Whatever the Wild's failings, they could always point to their surprise run to the Western Conference finals in 2003, in their third season of existence, as a remarkable achievement and a reason for optimism.

-That run also had to be embarrassing for the Timberwolves, because they came into existence 13 years before the Wild and at that point had yet to win a single playoff series.
+That run also had to be embarrassing for the Wolves, because they came into existence 13 years before the Wild and at that point had yet to win a single playoff series.

 Things, as they are wont to do, change.